LGBTQIA+ Pride Month

 Library of Congress: Lesbian, Gay, Bisexual, Transgender, and Queer Pride Month

-The collections of the Library of Congress contain many books, posters, sound recordings, manuscripts and other material produced by, about and for the LGBTQ community.
+The Library of Congress has collections containing books, posters, sound recordings, manuscripts and other material produced by, about and for the LGBTQ community.
 The Library’s American collections range from the iconic poetry of Walt Whitman through the manuscripts of the founder of LGBTQ activism in Washington, D.C., Frank Kameny.

 Stonewall Forever: A Living Monument to 50 Years of Pride

 Stonewall Forever brings together queer activists—experienced and new—to look at the movement for LGBTQIA+ equality before, during, and after Stonewall.